celehs/dcalasso/README.md

 ## A Cox model, with stratification of baseline hazard by "strat": Surv(u,delta)~strata(strat)+V3+V4+.....+V52
-# Using 1 core for computation, loading data from 10 separate files (imply K=10) [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
+# Example option 1: Using 1 core for computation, loading data from 10 separate files (imply K=10) [each time the RAM will only contain data from 1 file], using 2 iterations of one-step estimator for update
 mod = dcalasso(as.formula(paste0('Surv(u,delta)~strata(strat)+',paste(paste0('V',3:52),collapse='+'))),
                family = 'cox.ph',
                data.rds = paste0(dir,'dataTI',1:10,'.rds'), iter.os = 2)